-Nonetheless, planners’ task is to organize that diffuse support into a political coalition to let private developers build housing widely—and make a profit while doing so.
+Nonetheless, the planners’ task is to organize that diffuse support into a political coalition to let private developers build housing widely—and make a profit while doing so.
 Negotiating zoning one neighborhood at a time has reached the end of its potential.
 New York City’s housing problem is citywide; fundamentally, it stems from the city’s adherence to the structure of a zoning plan envisioning a slow-growing city.
-When the city started to grow much faster, and to adopt a level of public spending that assumed continued fast growth, zoning was upgraded in some areas.
+When the city started to grow much faster and to adopt a level of public spending that assumed continued fast growth, zoning was upgraded in some areas.
 That worked for a time.
-In the decades from 2000 to 2009, and 2010 to 2019—both encompassing complete business cycles in which the city achieved full employment, with new peaks in the numbers of New Yorkers employed—New York granted permits for 231,000 and 207,000 new housing units, respectively.
+In the decades from 2000 to 2009 and 2010 to 2019—both encompassing complete business cycles in which the city achieved full employment, with new peaks in the numbers of New Yorkers employed—New York granted permits for 231,000 and 207,000 new housing units, respectively.
 Most of this housing was constructed by private developers without public subsidy (though it often qualifies for as-of-right tax exemptions provided in state law).

 Growth was bought dearly, with reductions in density elsewhere; widespread designation of historic districts; commitments to retain large manufacturing-zoned areas, only a few of which have large numbers of jobs; and draconian affordable-housing requirements that can be met in most areas only with deep public subsidies.
-Procedurally, environmental reviews have become ever-more complex and costly, turning proposals to provide something the public needs—housing—into phantasmagorical analyses of supposed adverse effects.
+Procedurally, environmental reviews have become ever more complex and costly, turning proposals to provide something the public needs—housing—into phantasmagorical analyses of supposed adverse effects.
 At the same time, the city has been unable to rid itself of indefensible housing-impeding artifacts of 1961—the intricate mathematical formulas that govern “tower-in-a-park” zoning and off-street parking requirements in walkable, transit-served neighborhoods.

-New Yorkers should hope dearly that the city returns to growth in the 2020s, and that the next cycle is as good for employment as the last two.
+New Yorkers should hope that the city returns to growth in the 2020s and that the next cycle is as good for employment as the last two.
 If so, the city will need more housing—about 200,000 units just to keep up with labor-force growth, and more to ameliorate the city’s perpetual affordability problems.
 Private developers will again build most of that housing.

 Accommodating those new housing units will require a fundamental rethinking of the city’s land-use regulatory framework.
 Some New Yorkers will need to sacrifice their demand that nothing changes, in exchange for the long-term benefits of a prosperous city, with affordable and available housing.
 This is not to say that the city can’t have single- and two-family homes, manufacturing zones, parking lots, or historic districts.
 But it needs to preserve less of the city and allow many more new apartment buildings.

 Change always works better on a citywide basis, where the public can see that the sacrifices demanded are shared, even by those better off.
 New York could create a citywide housing goal, with allocations among community districts, and propose zoning amendments so that these allotments are realistic and achievable.
-The New York State legislature could help the state’s economic recovery by making such goals and allotments mandatory, not only within the city, but in the downstate suburban counties as well.
+The New York State Legislature could help the state’s economic recovery by making such goals and allotments mandatory—not only within the city but in the downstate suburban counties, as well.
 In contrast with northern New Jersey, the New York suburbs have failed for decades to produce housing to accommodate their share of regional growth.
 The legislature also should simplify environmental review for zoning changes to meet citywide housing goals.

 Housing expansion should be accepted as a good in itself—not a nuisance to be traded for something valuable, like less growth in another neighborhood or costly affordable-housing subsidies.
-New York City is enriched, continually, by new residents—immigrants and domestic migrants, who, whether their residence is short- or long-term, contribute to the city’s dynamism and help it evolve.
+New York City is continually enriched by new residents—immigrants and domestic migrants, who, whether their residence is short- or long-term, contribute to the city’s dynamism and help it evolve.
 Losing this engine of growth because the city is strangled by restrictive land-use controls leads to stagnation and permanent governmental austerity.
 Failing to secure a better future for Gotham would be a terrible abdication of responsibility for the next mayor and city council.